HOW TO TELL IF A RUBY IS REAL

 STEP 4: A REAL RUBY IS PRICEY

-In general, a natural ruby is very costly.
-In contrast, a lab-created ruby is about 20% less expensive than a natural ruby, while a synthetic ruby can be up to 90% cheaper.
+In general, a real ruby stone is very costly.
+In contrast, a lab-created ruby is about 20% less expensive than a real ruby stone, while a synthetic ruby can be up to 90% cheaper.

 STEP 5: INSPECT THE RUBY'S CLARITY

 Buy a ten-power (10x) jeweler's loupe online and inspect your "ruby" under high magnification.
-You will be able to detect tiny flaws on the surface of a natural ruby under a microscope in a process called spectroscopy.
+You will be able to detect tiny flaws on the surface of a real ruby stone under a microscope in a process called spectroscopy.
 These flaws usually aren't visible to the naked eye.

 These flaws are 'inclusions.'
-Natural ruby forms as a mineral deep in the earth; thus, a genuine ruby will always have flaws - sometimes a black spot, a line, or inclusions from foreign minerals.
+A real ruby forms as a mineral deep in the earth; thus, a genuine ruby will always have flaws - sometimes a black spot, a line, or inclusions from foreign minerals.

 STEP 6: EXAMINE THE CUT RELATIVE TO ITS SIZE